 These are not fussy plants that need special treatment.
 You will be delighted in early spring when the first blooms appear.

 (Click on the flower name to see photos)

-Flowers that prefer to have their seeds cast directly on the ground:
+Some of the flowers that prefer to have their seeds cast directly on the ground:

-Flowers that prefer to be started indoors and transplanted out in fall (Want to learn more about seed starting indoors?
+Some flowers that prefer to be started indoors and transplanted out in fall (Want to learn more about seed starting indoors?
 Click here):

 Sweet William: Electron, Amazon Rose, Amazon Cherry, Amazon Purple

 Flower seeds that can be started indoors to transplant out or the seeds can be cast directly in the garden, I tend to choose to start indoors.
 There is less weed pressure and easier success.

 During those dog days of late August and early September, we will be indoors starting the seeds of all those flowers that will go to the garden as plants in October.
 We plant our seeds in the garden when true fall-like conditions exist, cool nights (55-65 degrees) and warm days.
 If you plant seeds outdoors too early and the days are still scorchers, seeds will take longer to sprout, you won’t have as many seeds sprout.